DOMjudge/domjudge/README.md

 The M4 autoconf macros are licensed under all-permissive and GPL3+ licences; see the respective files under m4/ for details.

-Furthermore, a binary version of the dash shell (statically compiled) is distributed with DOMjudge.
-This program is copyright by various people under the BSD licence and a part under the GNU GPL version 2, see doc/dash.copyright for more details.
-Sources can be downloaded from: https://www.domjudge.org/sources/

 The DOMjudge tarball ships external library dependencies in the lib/vendor directory.
 These are covered by their individual licenses as specified in the file composer.lock.